COVID-19 pandemic in Nepal: Health-desks and checkpoints

 On 17 January, urged by the WHO, Nepal began screening passengers arriving in Tribhuvan International Airport from China, Thailand and Japan, the three countries with multiple confirmed cases.
-Eight people manned the health desk.
+Eight people staffed the health desk.
 The airport did not have infrared scanners and was therefore using thermal scanners as preparations were being made to install the infrared ones.
 The passengers who showed fever were being asked to remain in contact and visit the hospitals if they showed additional symptoms.

 By 4 February, health desks had been setup in Pokhara, Chitwan and Bhairahawa.
 By the first week of February, Districts bordering India began setting up health desks at border crossings.

 By the end of February, the health desk at Tribhuvan International Airport was screening passengers from China, South Korea, Thailand, Singapore, Malaysia, Japan and Saudi Arabia, but did not have sufficient manpower and equipment to screen all new arrivals.
 A total of six infrared scanners had been setup; the only thermal scanner had yet to be repaired, but plans were underway to purchase three more.
 Passengers were not being asked to fill locator forms that would make it possible to track them down later.
 On 21 March, Kathmandu city launched a central help desk and a toll-free 24-hour hotline.